 R.T.
-Smith, the creator and programmer for the fabulous game Encyclopedia of War: Ancient Battles, created a trio of World War Two games a few year earlier for the Spectrum computer that were later converted to the PC: Arnhem, Vulcan, and Desert Rats. |
+Smith, the creator and programmer of the fabulous Encyclopedia of War: Ancient Battles, created a trio of World War II games a few year earlier for the Spectrum computer that were later converted to the PC: Arnhem, Vulcan, and Desert Rats. |

-In conclusion, Fans of World War Two must give Desert Rats a try.
+In conclusion, Fans of World War II must give Desert Rats a try.
 It is an excellent game.
 The other two are for those fans of the War who want to play campaigns that are not usually found in most wargames.
 So download Desert Rats today!Reviewed by: Duglis